matousp/mobile-profiling/README.md

 Installation
 ------------
 All scripts were developed and used under FreeBSD system.
+For running scripts, the following software is required:
+* tshark, version 3.2
+* perl, version 5
+* perl plugins:
+** Digest::MD5
+** Getopt::Long
+** JSON

 Executing scripts
 -----------------